-Option 2: 32dBc (Vivo, CMCC)
+Option 2: 32dBc (Vivo, CMCC, Apple)

 Option 3: 33dB as in 38.101-1 (Ericsson, Qualcomm, Samsung, ZTE)

 Topic #3: 14800-15530 MHz frequency range

 The aim in this discussion should be to make progress on parameters that are important for co-existence simulations.
 Proposals for some parameters not impacting co-existence (such as spurious emissions, blocking response, power dynamic range etc.) are omitted and can be discussed in following meetings when the co-existence issues have been resolved.